 The person who blesses is superior to the one blessed.
 Abraham was blessed by Melchizedek and that made him “better” or greater than the patriarch.
 On principle, an ancestor is greater than his descendants.
 The issue here is rank, not character.

 Here mortal men receive tithes,

 The word “here” refers to the reception of tithes under the Levitical priesthood.
-“Mortal Men” refers to the Levitical priests who were subject to death.
-Death prevents them from serving as priests in perpetuity because they are subject to death; their role as priest cease at some point (He 7:23).
+“Mortal men” refers to the Levitical priests who were subject to death.
+Death prevented them from serving as priests in perpetuity because they were subject to death; their role as priest ceased at some point (He 7:23).

 but there he receives them, of whom it is witnessed that he [Melchizedek] lives.

 “There” refers to priesthood after the order of Melchizedek.
-In the case of Melchizedek, the situation is different because God presented him as a type of Christ.
+In the case of Melchizedek, the situation was different because God presented him as a type of Christ.
 It was “witnessed” or declared that he “lives.”
 It was not that he was living but that he was “witnessed” to live.
-As far as the biblical record there was no evidence that he died.
+As far as the biblical record, there was no evidence that he died.

 It is assumed that Melchizedek never died in his capacity as a priest as far as the biblical record.
 He continues to live in Christ’s priesthood.
 On the other hand, Christ “ever lives” (He 7:16, 25).
 Melchizedek’s priesthood superiority endures while the Levitical is transitory.